souravjain540/scraping-amazon-article/readme.md

 /**
  * Performs the logic of the crawler.
 It is called for each URL to crawl.
- * - Passed to the crawler in the `requestHandler` option.
+ * - Passed to the crawler using the `requestHandler` option.
  */
 const requestHandler = async (context: CheerioCrawlingContext) => {
     const { $, request } = context;